Robert Gallery

-Robert J. Gallery (born July 26, 1980) is a former American football offensive guard who played for eight seasons in the National Football League (NFL).
-He played college football for the University of Iowa, and received unanimous All-American recognition.
-He was selected by the Oakland Raiders second overall in the 2004 NFL Draft.
+Robert J. Gallery (born July 26, 1980) is an American former professional football player who was an offensive guard for eight seasons in the National Football League (NFL).
+He played college football for the University of Iowa and received unanimous All-American recognition.
+He was selected with the second overall pick by the Oakland Raiders in the 2004 NFL draft.
 He also played for the Seattle Seahawks.

-Early years
+Early life

 Gallery was born in Manchester, Iowa.
-He attended East Buchanan High School in Winthrop, Iowa, and starred in football, basketball, and track.
-In football, he played tight end and linebacker, and also handled punting and kickoff duties.
+He attended East Buchanan High School in Winthrop, Iowa and starred in football, basketball and track.
+In football, he played tight end and linebacker and also handled punting and kickoff duties.
 He was an all-conference honorable mention selection as a sophomore before being named first-team all-conference as a junior and senior.
-Gallery helped his high school team to a three-year record of 24-8, including a 19-2 record in district play.
+Gallery helped his high-school team to a three-year record of 24–8, including a 19–2 record in district play.
 He was a Des Moines Register Class 1A first-team all-state selection as a senior.
 In addition to his athletic accomplishments, Gallery earned the rank of Eagle Scout.